AryanPrashar/FORMLY.AI-mybiggestproject/README.md

 # FORMLY.AI-mybiggestproject
-Form AI is your personal, AI-powered coach that analyzes your exercise posture in real time — giving instant, evidence-based feedback to improve performance, prevent injury, and adapt to your training goals.
+Formly AI is your personal, AI-powered coach that analyzes your exercise posture in real time — giving instant, evidence-based feedback to improve performance, prevent injury, and adapt to your training goals.

 ## Day 1:
 1. created the basis of the project as well as a rough plan (after working on smaller AI based projects I feel confident in working on a larger creation)